-At the heart of CAMWorks 2011 is the world’s leading Automatic Feature Recognition (AFR) software, making it the ideal CAM system for programming oil tool components, as well as other industrial and commercial families of parts.
+At the heart of CAMWorks 2011 is the world’s leading Automatic Feature Recognition (AFR) software, making it the ideal CAM system for programming components.
 Using AFR, CAMWorks identifies the areas to be machined, and then uses its proprietary Technology Database (TechDB™) to generate toolpaths automatically.
 The result is fully automatic programming of families of parts, automatic programming of similar features on new parts, and the ability to incorporate manufacturing information directly into the solid model.

 Something good gets even better

 CAMWorks® 2011 has been upgraded to find more features, while reducing computation times by more than 50 percent.
 As part models become increasingly complex, recognizing more features in less time represents huge time savings.
 The Technology Database (TechDB™), that is used to store and apply knowledge based machining information, has been enhanced to simplify the process of creating best machining practices.
 These features make CAMWorks’ knowledge-based machining capabilities easier to use, and improves the consistency and quality of the programmed parts.
 In addition, CAMWorks associativity accelerates new product development by automatically updating manufacturing models with design changes.

 For the mold and die industry, Geometric has introduced ElectrodeWorks™, an optional electrode design solution that automates the entire process of calculation and design of EDM electrodes including design, management, documentation, and manufacturing.
 It is seamlessly integrated with SolidWorks/ CAMWorks Solids assuring complete parametric association of data.